coda/circleci-utils/.circleci/README.md

 In the _jobs_ key, you will define _integration tests_.
 These jobs will utilize the functionality of your orb at run-time and attempt to validate their usage with live examples.
 Integration tests can be an excellent way of determining issues with parameters and run-time execution.

+To test just integration tests, set the _run-integration-tests_ parameter to `true`.

 ### Workflows

 There are two workflows which automate the pack, test, and publishing process.